Facebook’s Workplace, now at 30,000 orgs, adds Chat desktop apps and group video chat

 “If you don’t use it, you don’t pay,” he said in an interview.
 “That shows the confidence we have and puts pressure on us to build a good product.”
 And before you wonder, there are still no plans to figure out how to, or even if, to offer a version of Workplace with advertising, which remains Facebook’s mainstay when it comes to revenues and the bottom line.

-Workplace hit a big scaling milestone last month when it signed up Walmart, the world’s biggest employer with 2.2 million employees, as a customer.
+Workplace hit a major scaling milestone last month when it signed up Walmart, the world’s biggest employer with 2.2 million employees, as a customer.
 But while Facebook has made a lot of progress in terms of signing up new users, it’s been somewhat slower in terms of how it has built out the product overall.

-One of the key defining characteristics of Slack, as a point of comparison, has been how the chat app has positioned itself as a collaboration platform, by making it very easy to integrate many other apps to interact with them, and bring in data from them, into your Slack conversations.
+One of the key defining characteristics of Slack, as a point of comparison, has been how the chat app (which has over 50,000 paying customers on its books) has positioned itself as a collaboration platform, by making it very easy to integrate many other apps, and bring in data from them, into your Slack conversations.
+Slack now has thousands of apps in its App Directory that can now be integrated into your own Slack experience.

 Facebook, on the other hand, has not been as aggressive in building out that aspect of the Workplace platform, with the primary integrations being with some of the more popular services on the market today like Box, Microsoft, Dropbox and Quip/Salesforce.

 But my guess is that this is not near the end of where Facebook plans to go.
 Its sights are set not just on helping people communicate what they are working on to each other, but to actually help them get that work done.
-That could see Facebook not just taking on significantly more integrations — and working with those who can enable them (as of April of this year, there are now more than 50 partners helping on that front); but also, tapping more into its efforts one with bots and AI to take on some an employee’s workload.

 “We want to build Workplace like we built Facebook,” Codorniou said.
 “We [first] put everyone on the same network and connect them… when that happens, it goes from communication to automation.”
 Some of this, it seems, may already be happening on Workplace in smaller cases.
 Food delivery company Deliveroo has been using the platform to help check in visitors using Envoy, and when someone signs in, the person they are coming in to see gets an automatic ping.